San Jose International Airport: 1988–2010: boom and bust

 American Airlines opened a hub at San Jose in 1988, using slots it obtained in the buyout of AirCal (formerly Air California) in 1986.
 In 1990, Terminal A was opened to help accommodate the American operation.
-The company launched a flight to Tokyo, San Jose's first direct connection to Asia, in March 1991 using DC-10s.
-The aircraft soon proved ill-suited to the route, however.
-For instance, the San Jose airport's short runway prevented the planes from taking off with full fuel tanks and passenger loads.
-Consequently, American replaced the DC-10s with MD-11s.
+The company launched a flight to Tokyo using McDonnell Douglas DC-10s in March 1991.
+This was San Jose's first direct link to Asia.
+The aircraft proved ill-suited for the route; the San Jose airport's short runway prevented the planes from taking off with a full cabin and fuel tanks.
+Consequently, American replaced the DC-10s with McDonnell Douglas MD-11s.

-In April 2001, American also commenced the first transatlantic flight from San Jose, a Boeing 767 service to Paris.
+In April 2001, American commenced a route to Paris, the airport's first transatlantic flight.
+The airline operated the service with a Boeing 767.
 By the summer of that year, the airline served Paris, Taipei, and Tokyo nonstop from San Jose and had domestic flights to Austin, Boston, Denver, Honolulu, Las Vegas, Maui, Orange County, Portland, Phoenix, San Diego and Seattle.

 After the September 11 attacks and the dot-com bubble burst in 2001, the city lost much of its service.
 Air Canada dropped its flights to Toronto and Ottawa, Canada, and American Airlines ended its nonstops to Taipei, Vancouver, and Paris.
 American also canceled service to Miami, St. Louis, Seattle/Tacoma, Portland (OR), Denver, Orange County (CA) and Phoenix; the airline's flights to Los Angeles were downgraded to American Eagle regional flights.

 In November 2001, the airport was renamed after Norman Y. Mineta, a native of San Jose, its former mayor and congressman, as well as both a former United States Secretary of Commerce and a United States Secretary of Transportation.
 That same month, the San Jose City Council approved an amended master plan for the airport that called for a three-phase, nine-year expansion plan.
 The plan, designed by Gensler and The Steinberg Group, called for a single, consolidated "Central Terminal" with 40 gates (four more than present), an international concourse and expanded security areas.
 The sail-shaped facade would greet up to 17.6 million passengers a year.
 A people mover system would link the new terminal with VTA light rail and the planned BART station next to the Santa Clara Caltrain station.
 Cargo facilities would be moved to the east side of the airport.
 A long term parking garage would be built where the rental car operations are now.
 A short term parking lot would be built on the site of Terminal C. On December 16, 2003, the San Jose Airport Commission named the airfield after former mayor Ernie Renzel and named the future Central Terminal after James Nissen.
 In August 2004, the city broke ground on the North Concourse, the first phase of the master plan.